About CRPS

 • occupational therapy.

-There is no proven cure for CRPS.
+There is no proven cure for CRPS yet.
 The aim of these interventions is to reduce pain, increase functionality, and improve quality of life.

 Understanding CRPS